July 16, 2021

 Take, for example, Hearst.
 You have this fabulous, high-end print magazine with top-tier editorial and beautiful photography.
 Visit the website, and you’ll have a completely different experience.
 Sure, you’ll still find good web design, but you’ll also see a ton of ill-timed popups, sponsored content, and low-quality ads.

 The customer communications aren’t quite right.
 Their voice, content, and publishing cadence feel more tabloid than high-fashion.
 While it might not impact subscriptions or traffic, the disconnect between physical and digital isn’t a good look.
 Customers could get the impression the magazine is in trouble and subscribe to a different publication instead.

-SME 2 says great customer experiences start with a “deep understanding of what customers need at different points in their journey.
-That way, brands can optimize each touchpoint by offering tailored, personalized experiences to get the desired emotional response.”
+Great customer experiences start with a deep understanding of what customers need at different points in their journey.
+That way, brands can optimize each touchpoint by offering tailored, personalized experiences to get the desired emotional response.

-SME 6 says, “to become a truly customer-centric company, you must intentionally design and define the emotional journey around your product/service as well as your entire brand.
-It’s when you’re able to gain that level of control that you’re able to make informed decisions and adapt to new needs—just as customers discover them.”
+To become a truly customer-centric company, you must intentionally design and define the emotional journey around your product/service as well as your entire brand.
+It’s when you’re able to gain that level of control that you’re able to make informed decisions and adapt to new needs—just as customers discover them.

 But, before organizations can get to that point, they’ll need to start with a clean, connected data ecosystem.
 From there, they can begin mastering the multi-channel experience before tackling “omni.”

 As more touchpoints and communications platforms enter the fold, it becomes harder to stay in control of the journey.